Knowledge Hub

 Anticipatory breach and repudiation

-An anticipatory breach is often referred to as an 'anticipatory repudiatory breach' because the other party, by virtue of their words or conduct, is demonstrating an intention to commit a repudiatory breach of the contract.
-You may therefore be able to treat the contract as repudiated on the basis of this anticipatory breach of contract.
+Quite often, an anticipatory breach of contract is referred to as an ‘anticipatory repudiatory breach’ because the other party has shown an intention to commit a repudiatory breach of the contract.
+This means that in some cases, it’s possible for the contract to be considered as repudiated off the back of the anticipatory breach.

-What are the remedies for an anticipatory breach of contract?
+What remedies are available for an anticipatory breach of contract?

 What next?